CircuitLord/creatorscamera/index.md

  Note: capital letters are optional
  Note: You can use newlines wherever in your script, it won't mess up anything.

+    //To comment things out or leave notes, just put the 2 slashes in front of it.
     //Each script starts with 3 lines
     name:
     desc: